andrewcourtice/harlem/README.md

 *At the time of writing this you will need to use the Beta version of the Vue devtools.*

+## Server-Side Rendering

+Harlem supports using stores in an SSR application via the SSR plugin (`@harlem/plugin-ssr`).
+Refer to the SSR plugin documentation for more information and how to get started.
+The SSR plugin docs are available [here](plugins/ssr).

+## Plugins

+Harlem is completely extensible through plugins.
+Feel free to choose from some of the official plugins or write your own.
+See the [plugins documentation](plugins) from more information on the official set of plugins or how to author your own plugin.

+Some of the official plugins include:

+- [Devtools](plugins/devtools) (`@harlem/plugin-devtools`) - The devtools plugin adds Vue devtools integration with your stores to show updates to your state in realtime.
+- [Reset](plugins/reset) (`@harlem/plugin-reset`) - The reset plugin provides an API to reset stores to their initial state.
+- [Snapshot](plugins/snapshot) (`@harlem/plugin-snapshot`) - The snapshot plugin provides an API to snapshot a store's state at a given point and apply it when convenient.
+- [SSR](plugins/ssr) (`@harlem/plugin-ssr`) - The SSR plugin enables support for using Harlem stores in a server-side rendered application.
+- [Storage](plugins/storage) (`@harlem/plugin-storage`) - The storage plugin provides simple local/session storage synchronisation with your state.
+This plugin relieves the burden of having to manually save your state to a web storage resource.
+- [Transactions](plugins/transaction) (`@harlem/plugin-transaction`) - The transaction plugin provides an API for defining transactions that run multiple mutations.
+A transaction can safely rollback mutations in the event of an error.

 ## TypeScript support
 Harlem fully supports Typescript - just decorate your mutation with the payload type and Harlem will take care of the rest: